oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

 ## Task 1 : Prepare Source Database

+1. Establish connection to source database.

+   Most of the steps in this lab requires a connection to source database.

-1. Login to source database server.
+   Please follow below steps to establish connection to source database using sqlplus.

    Login to source database server using Public IP and ssh key.

-2. Establish connection to source database.

-   Most of the steps in thi lab requires sqlplus connection to source database.

-   Please follow below steps to establish connection to source database using sqlplus.

    Switch user to **oracle** using below command.